sglebs/ndeploy/README.md

 # How to configure your project

-You need to build a .toml file describing your solution.
+You need to build a config file describing your solution.
+It can be yaml, json or toml.
 This file can be templated, with values passed in at the command-line.

 Here is a simplified solution file in .toml format for a real deploy based on 2 microservices in python which use celery, redis and postgres.
 For the live deploy, an existing AMAZON RDS